 You say that you have been suffering with a bad cough and backache and tiredness.
 These symptoms may well be linked but we cannot exclude separate issues.

-Reflux (indigestion) could be also making your cough worse and this could also be a reason why you feel flushed, hot and sweaty when eating.
-If you suffer from indigestion I would suggest eating small, regular non acidic or spicy foods and reducing caffeine and alcohol intake.
+Reflux (indigestion) could be also making your cough worse.
+If you suffer from indigestion, I would suggest eating small, regular, non-acidic or spicy foods, and reducing caffeine and alcohol intake.
 You may also find taking an antacid prior to food helps.

 Antihistamines may help relieve the build up of catarrh and this possibly could help ease the cough too.
 However a simple hot drink of lemon and honey in hot water can also help decongest and ease your cough.

 Your back pain, however, could also be linked with bad posture or spinal issues such as a slipped disc so we would suggest seeing your GP or a physiotherapist/osteopath for investigation.

 We understand the frustrations that you are having with your GP but we would recommend that you go back to another GP within the practice that you attend, for follow up and treatment as they could then refer you for further tests such as blood tests, endoscopy and physiotherapy.

 You ask about a Well Man clinic - this again should be a screening offered by your GP which should involve screening for blood pressure, diabetes and prostate issues.

 NHS 2020, Chest infection.
 (Accessed 3 MArch 2021)

 Healthline, Grotter, A 2019, Lower back pain when coughing.
 (Accessed 3 March 2021)